 Pathways internship openings are announced quarterly on the USAJOBS website.
 Students MUST apply to USAJOBS vacancy announcements in order to be considered for a Pathways intern position.
 Visit our website for more information on how to apply and vacancy announcement dates.
-For more information, contact NRL's Human Resources Office at (202) 767-8313 or intern@nrl.navy.mil.
+For more information, contact NRL's Human Resources Office at intern@nrl.navy.mil.